 The Academic Program

-The Natural Resources and Environmental Management (NREM) program emphasizes the science and management of natural resources and their interlinkages to environmental quality.
+The Natural Resources and Environmental Management (NREM) program emphasizes the science and management of natural resources as the foundation of sustainable social-ecological systems.
 It provides students with scientific knowledge of the physical, chemical, biological, economic, social, and policy elements of natural resources management and allows them to understand the principles that underpin productive, sustainable natural resource use, and enhanced environmental quality.
 Graduating students will be able to grapple with contemporary resource use problems and assist in sound decision making for optimizing land use and managing agricultural and forestry systems, watersheds, coastal ecosystems, and landscapes in an ecologically sound manner.
 Graduates will also be skilled in addressing resource and environmental policy issues and the needs of diverse stakeholders and communities including policy makers, planners, and communities.
 Indigenous knowledge and practices will be integrated with Western science, where possible, to address local management issues.
 Students will be trained in the use of quantitative and qualitative methods and modeling and other decision tools for managing natural resources and stewarding the environment.

 BS in Natural Resources and Environmental Management

-The bachelor of science degree in natural resources and environmental management is a science-based interdisciplinary degree emphasizing the management of natural and environmental resources, that is, decision-making and actions to modify the resource base in order to achieve specified goals.
+The bachelor of science degree in natural resources and environmental management is a science-based interdisciplinary degree emphasizing natural resource management and decisionmaking to support conservation and sustainable development.
 The focus is on tropical island ecology and terrestrial and coastal ecosystems, with special consideration given to Hawai‘i’s unique physical and diverse social environment.
 The program gives students the ability to conceptualize and critically analyze environmental problems, identify management options, implement suitable interventions, and evaluate their effectiveness.
-Students receive comprehensive training in basic and applied natural and social sciences, management skills and techniques, and real-life problem-solving including field community experiences.
+Students receive comprehensive training in basic and applied natural and social sciences, management skills and techniques, and real-life problem-solving including working with resource managers and communities.
 Students also develop an individual specialization in an upper division study area of their choice.
 Graduates have challenging and rewarding career opportunities with government agencies, non-profit organizations, and private businesses in resource-based industries and environmental protection.
 The BS degree also provides solid academic preparation for post-baccalaureate professional training and graduate study in natural resources and related environmental fields.